College of the Holy Cross Data & Information Overview

 College Factual analyzes over 2,000 colleges and universities in its annual rankings and ranks them in a variety of ways, including most diverse, best overall quality, best for non-traditional students, and much more.

-Holy Cross landed the #31 spot in College Factual's 2021 ranking of best overall colleges in the United States.
-The higher ed experts analyzed 1,715 colleges and universities across the nation to determine this ranking.
+College Factual ranked Holy Cross as #31 out of 1,715 colleges and universities in the country on its 2021 Best Colleges list.
 This lands it a coveted spot in the top 5% of all colleges and universities in the country.

 Out of the 68 colleges in Massachusetts, Holy Cross is ranked at #6.